You can increase your Indiana Tax Refund by as much as

-withdraw the funds in as few as seven business days,
+DID YOU KNOW: You can withdraw your contribution in as few as seven business days

 Frequently Asked Questions

 - How can I use the proceeds?

 - You have flexibility in using the funds

 - K-12 tuition up to $10,000 per year

 - Qualified expenses include: tuition, room and board, computers, books, and other supplies

 - College and vocational schools located any place in the world